pierrejay/esp32-wifi-api-dev/lib/WiFiManager/README.md

 ### Configuration

 Configuration can be done either by using the provided methods with ConnectionConfig structures, or by using the JSON interface.
 The JSON interface provides a more flexible and dynamic way to configure the WiFiManager, as it allows for a more complex configuration to be loaded from a file or a web server.
+The configuration API has been designed with the "robustness principle" in mind: it will automatically fill in missing parameters with relevant values, and clean up parameters that are not applicable.
+The simplicity of this interface lies in the fact that **you only need to specify the parameters you want to change**.
+For example, connecting and disconnecting a WiFi access doesn't require special "connect/disconnect" methods, it can just be done by sending a JSON with a single "enabled" key value.

+> **Note:**
-Configuration is saved to SPIFFS upon changes, so it will persist across reboots.
+> - Configuration is saved to SPIFFS upon changes, so it will persist across reboots.
-The setAPConfig and setSTAConfig methods all provide type- and value-checking of the configuration parameters.
+> - The setAPConfig and setSTAConfig methods provide both type- and value-checking of the configuration parameters.
 Invalid configurations are rejected and return false.
-It will also clean up configuration items that are not applicable (like channel for AP) by removing them from the configuration before saving.

 #### Access Point (AP) Configuration